epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

-Data management (internal Epidemiology Unit only)
+Data management (internal IMS only)
 =====================================================

-This section is for **Epidemiology Data Managers**, not for collaborators using the SRCP for their analyses.
+This section is for **IMS Data Managers**, not for collaborators using the SRCP for their analyses.

 Overview
 --------